-The Controlled Substances Advisory Commission, created within the Department of Licensing and Regulation, would consist of 13 voting members appointed by the Governor with the advice and consent of the Senate: three would be public members, one of whom would serve as chairperson; one would be from the field of psychiatry, one from the field of pharmacology, one representing pharmaceutical manufacturers, and one each from the boards of medicine, dentistry, pharmacy, osteopathic medicine and surgery, podiatric medicine and surgery, veterinary medicine, and nursing.
+The Controlled Substances Advisory Commission, created within the Department of Licensing and Regulation, would consist of 13 voting members appointed by the Governor with the advice and consent of the Senate: three would be public members, one of whom would serve as chairperson; one licensed health care professional would be from the field of psychiatry and one from the field of pharmacology; one member would represent pharmaceutical manufacturers, and one each from the boards of medicine, dentistry, pharmacy, osteopathic medicine and surgery, podiatric medicine and surgery, veterinary medicine, and nursing.
 The Directors, or their designees, of the following Departments would be nonvoting members: State Police, Licensing and Regulation, Public Health, Social Services, Education, and Attorney General.
 The drug control administrator from the Department of Licensing and Regulation also would be a nonvoting member and would serve as secretary to the Commission.
+The Department, in consultation with the Michigan Board of Pharmacy, would be required to appoint a licensed pharmacist to serve as he drug control administrator.